smpappas/CSREngine/README.md

 #### The Match Class

 The Match class is used to return matches from regular expressions.
-Each of the above searching methods runs a regular expression against the source code and returns an array of matches.
-Each fo these matches contains various information that can be used and printed.
+Each of the above search methods runs a regular expression against the source code and returns an array of matches.
+Each of these matches contains various information that can be used and printed.
 The members of the Match class are

 ```javascript
     doc  // Document where match was found